-More than forty years after the publication of the encyclical Evangelii Nuntiandi by Pope Paul VI and six years since the establishment of a new Pontifical Council for Promoting New Evangelization, it is a good time to pause and evaluate how the New Evangelization project is proceeding.
+More than forty years after the publication of the apostolic exhortation Evangelii Nuntiandi by Pope Paul VI and six years since the establishment of a new Pontifical Council for Promoting New Evangelization, it is a good time to pause and evaluate how the New Evangelization project is proceeding.
 While many doom-and-gloom prophecies abound in casual Catholic conversation, a serious analysis of our current situation is essential.
 I would like to suggest that the common understanding or “conventional wisdom” among new-evangelists about the New Evangelization’s status is not based on well-documented evidence.

 While statistical studies are often cited with pessimistic relish, I will report on recent statistical and sociological research that may point in another direction—though a comprehensive sociological analysis of Catholic evangelization efforts is still lacking.
 Unfortunately, despite large investments of institutional energy in the New Evangelization, many Catholic communities are still evangelically ineffective.
 Later, I will suggest possible strategic shifts that could be implemented in order to improve the outcomes of our efforts.
 On the one hand, a renewed effort at full implementation of the Rite of Christian Initiation of Adults (RCIA) offers hope of success, while on the other hand different, less typical modifications of our approach may have an outsized impact.
 In particular, a re-orientation of zealous Catholics toward social contact with outsiders, a prioritization of outreach to unbelievers and a transformation of apologists into witnesses may yield better results.
 In the end, I will contend that a more detailed analysis of the available data may help us reinvigorate and modify our evangelistic practices.

 Debunking the Conventional Wisdom